Telephone: 0117 964 7181 Email Us

 History

-This term’s unit will be looking at our local history!
-What was life like 100 years ago at Dundry?
+This term’s unit will be looking at the brilliant and local engineer…. the great Isambard Kingdom Brunel!
+Who was Isambard Kingdom Brunel?
+What did he invent?
+What is his legacy and how does this impact up today?
+What was life like 100 years ago?
 Can we find any pictures of life from the past?
-How does it differ from today?

 Science